felipepimentel/dotfiles/README.md

 ⚠️ **WARNING: This project is under construction and may contain instabilities.** ⚠️

-This repository contains my personal dotfiles and configuration scripts to quickly set up a new development environment.
+This repository contains my personal dotfiles and config scripts to quickly set up a new development environment.

 ## Overview

-This project includes configurations for:
+This project includes configs for:

 - Zsh (with Oh My Zsh and Powerlevel10k)
 - Neovim